How do I start using my Federal VA Educational benefits at Palomar College?

 How do I know what classes to take?

 You should be making regular appointments with a Veterans Counselor to keep an updated Education Plan by calling the VRC.
 Also, once your official evaluation has been completed, it will be emailed to you and kept on file in the Veterans Office.
 This evaluation can be used as a tool in determining what classes to take toward your official declared major.
 You can view your Educational Plan via palomar.edu eServices.
 Here you can find the General Education guide assigned to your major along with your declared major and external major (if you are transferring).
-Using these you can pull up the General Education, Major and External Major associated with your major and fill in the blocks.
-Read all notes and ensure any previous classes from other school are applied as well.
+Using these you can pull up the General Education, Major, and External Major associated with your major and fill in the blocks.
+Read all notes and ensure any previous classes from other schools are applied as well.
 The VA only pays for classes REQUIRED for each category.

 Do I need to let the VRC know if I add/drop classes?